-In the short term, humans can overcome the planning fallacy for routine tasks.
-For example, it is relatively simple for anyone who’s committed to doing so to establish a morning routine that gets them to work on time.
-However, with all the thousands of tasks that take place during the work day, the planning fallacy has tremendous capacity to consume hours at a stretch.
-That can add up to weeks or months of lost time when all an enterprise’s stakeholders are considered.
+When the planning fallacy is looked at in a larger context, the consequences can be substantial.
+With all the thousands of tasks that take place during the workday, the planning fallacy has a tremendous capacity to consume hours at a stretch.
+If an employee is always late for work, it can add up to weeks or months of lost time when all of an enterprise’s stakeholders are considered.

-How Can Business Leaders Reduce Exposure to the Planning Fallacy?
+How Can Business Leaders Reduce Exposure to the Planning Fallacy

 Step 1: Discourage Multitasking

-Although it has become extremely common, the science on multitasking is increasingly clear: It does not exist, at least not in the sense most people believe.
+Although it has become extremely common, the science of multitasking is increasingly clear: It does not exist, at least not in the sense most people believe.
 Researchers have demonstrated that attempting to multitask inevitably yields cognitive costs.
-The building blocks of cognition — recognition, comprehension, decision-making — are all compromised to some degree whenever multitasking takes place.
+The building blocks of cognition — recognition, comprehension, and decision-making — are all compromised to some degree when multitasking takes place.
 Although the cognitive delay caused by switching from one task to another is measured in milliseconds, it can add up and impact performance within a short time.

 Step 2: Set Agendas and Strict Start Times

 Without a clear agenda that everyone is aware of, a meeting is a stew made up of each person’s planning fallacy on full display.
-Meetings should start at a firm time known by each attendee, speakers should have adequate time to prepare, and agenda items should be distributed at least several days in advance so they can be followed closely.
+Meetings should start at a firm time known by each attendee, speakers should have adequate time to prepare and agenda items should be distributed at least several days in advance so they can be followed closely.
 With these measures in place, each meeting will be more productive and the total number of meetings may diminish.